 All financial aid students (except international students) need to reapply for financial aid each year.
-We use the CSS Profile [285] and the FAFSA [286] forms to determine eligibility for institutional aid.
-We use the FAFSA form to determine eligibility for federal and state aid including federal student loans, federal and state grants, and federal work-study.
-Students applying for fall term institutional aid must provide the Profile and FAFSA forms to the financial aid office by May 1.
-Students applying for aid for the spring term only must submit these two forms by December 1.
+We use the CSS Profile [286]to determine eligibility for institutional aid for international students.
+For U.S. citizens and permanent residents the FAFSA [287] form is use to determine eligibility for federal, state, and institutional aid including federal student loans, federal and state grants, and federal work-study.
+Students applying for fall term institutional aid must provide the necessary financial aid forms to the financial aid office by May 1.
+Students applying for aid for the spring term only must submit these forms by December 1.
 Renewal application reminders are mailed in the spring; new applicants may notify the financial aid office that they wish to apply.
-If the Profile and FAFSA results are received after the due date there will be a reduction to the Hampshire Grant.
+If the Profile or FAFSA results are received after the due date there will be a reduction to the Hampshire Grant.

-Be sure to review your online financial aid account on TheHub [31] to review the status of your aid application and check for missing documents; click on the "my financial aid" link; log in again; be sure the appropriate year is showing in the drop down box in the top right corner, click on the "menu" icon in the upper left corner, and then click on the "my documents" tab.
+Be sure to review your online financial aid account on TheHub[54] to review the status of your aid application and check for missing documents; click on the "my financial aid" link; log in again; be sure the appropriate year is showing in the drop down box in the top right corner, click on the "menu" icon in the upper left corner, and then click on the "my documents" tab.